The Inguinal Canal

 The walls of the inguinal canal are usually collapsed around their contents, preventing other structures from potentially entering the canal and becoming stuck.

-Clinical Relevance: Direct and Indirect Inguinal Hernias
+Clinical Relevance: Inguinal Hernia

 A hernia is defined as the protrusion of an organ or fascia through the wall of a cavity that normally contains it.
 Hernias involving the inguinal canal can be divided into two main categories: